FredHutch/Oncoscape/DOCKER.md

 ##5.
 Running the Oncoscape Docker container

+This section covers running Oncoscape in a container for either test/demo purposes or deploying on a production server.
+If you just want to get Oncoscape up and running quickly to check it out, then this section is for you.
+If you want to build and develop Oncoscape in a container, skip this section and move on to [Developing Oncoscape inside a Docker container](#6-developing-oncoscape-inside-a-docker-container).

 Before you can run Oncoscape, we first need to pull it down to the system we are going to run it on.
 This is accomplished with the following command:

 ```